The Ensemble Schr{\"o}dinger Bridge filter for Nonlinear Data Assimilation

 \section{Abstract}

-This work puts forward a novel nonlinear optimal filter namely the Ensemble Schr{\"o}dinger Bridge nonlinear filter.
-The proposed filter finds marriage of the standard prediction procedure and the diffusion generative modeling for the analysis procedure to realize one filtering step.
-The designed approach finds no structural model error, and it is derivative free, training free and highly parallizable.
-Experimental results show that the designed algorithm performs well given highly nonlinear dynamics in (mildly) high dimension up to 40 or above under a chaotic environment.
-It also shows better performance than classical methods such as the ensemble Kalman filter and the Particle filter in numerous tests given different level of nonlinearity.
-Future work will focus on extending the proposed approach to practical meteorological applications and establishing a rigorous convergence analysis.
+This work introduces a novel nonlinear optimal filtering method, termed the Ensemble Schr{\"o}dinger Bridge nonlinear filter (EnSBF).
+The proposed filter combines the standard prediction step with a diffusion generative modeling based analysis step, thereby completing one full filtering update.
+It is derivative-free, training-free, and also parallelizable.
+Numerical experiments demonstrate that the proposed algorithm in its original form performs effectively for nonlinear dynamics and nonlinear observation processes, including chaotic systems in mildly high dimensions.
+The results also show that the method demonstrates competitive performance against the classical approaches such as the ensemble Kalman filter and particle filter across a range of tests with varying degrees of nonlinearity.
+At the cost of introducing bias, it is discovered that adopting the coordinate-wise localization technique enables EnSBF to achieve good state-estimation performance in high-dimensional systems with nonlinear observations.
+Future work will focus on addressing the sparse observation problem, making the algorithm more time efficient and developing a rigorous convergence theory.